 Kidnapping is also very prevalent in the cult, as they often will abduct potential members and attempt to brainwash them through torture and breaking them down mentally.
-The cult kidnapped Chinese Gospel members for two months and had them endure their teachings and other brainwashing tactics
+The cult kidnapped Chinese Gospel members for two months and had them endure their teachings and other brainwashing tactics.

-9 Zhao Weishan And Yang Xiangbin Live In The US
+9 Zhao Weishan and Yang Xiangbin Live in the U.S.

 8 Zhaoyuan McDonald’s Murder

 On May 28, 2014, in Zhaoyuan, Shandong province, a woman was brutally murdered by Eastern Lightning cult members at a McDonald’s.
-The reasoning the members gave was the victim’s refusal to give her phone number to be further contacted about activities.
+The members’ reasoning was the victim’s refusal to give her phone number to be further contacted about activities.
 After being arrested and interrogated, they said the women had a demonic presence.
 The victim was beaten to death with chairs and a metal mop handle.
 One of the members referred to the crime as “just.”
 Zhang Lidong and Zhang Fan, two of the assailants, were executed.
 The others were imprisoned.

 The Church of Almighty God has a huge following in Shandong province and has become a hot spot for the notorious cult.
-The entire incident was recorded on video, revealing that during the altercation, no one bothered to help the women while she was being brutally beaten to death.
+The entire incident was recorded on video, revealing that during the altercation, no one bothered to help the woman while she was brutally beaten to death.
 Public outrage at the cult and the bystanders persisted, and people were on high alert over the threat this terrorist group posed.

-7 They Want To Dismantle The Chinese Communist Party
+7 They Want to Dismantle the Chinese Communist Party

 Religious sects and Christians have always been on the opposite side of the Chinese government’s agenda.
 Most religions don’t really align with any communist values and often place importance on the value of the individual’s salvation before any group.
 In a collectivist society like China, this type of thinking can be considered detrimental to just about every facet of society.
-In addition, Confucian teachings, the backbone of the Chinese government and often well-quoted by President Xi Jinping, are considered to be just Chinese moral values
+In addition, Confucian teachings, the backbone of the Chinese government and often well-quoted by President Xi Jinping are considered to be just Chinese moral values.

 In fact, the Chinese government is very aware that it often forces most religious organizations underground, hence the term “underground churches,” which are places of worship for Christians held at a member’s house.
 Often adding insult to injury, religious cults like Eastern Lighting cannot be tracked or regulated until they resurface or make headway in the news.
 A lot of Christian organizations suffer because of the government’s one-size-fits-all policy and often get caught up in police stings which lead to their unfair imprisonment.
 Political dissidents are sent to labor camps, and Christians are no different.
 While there are public places of worship, their teachings are often laced with propaganda in favor of the Chinese government.